AlinaBaber/Document-Analysis-Identification-with-RAG-Vector-Database-and-Mistral-LLM/README.md

-# Document Analysis Pipeline with RAG Vector Database and Mistral LLM
+# Document Analysis and identification with RAG Vector Database and Mistral LLM

 ## Overview